HeapVisCapstone/documents/README.md

 ## Future work

 In the future, we will implement animation features to show the change of heap usage over time.
+Other possible work could use machine learning to better cluster the heap graph or run shape analysis on the heap graph to identify data structures.